AdobeDocs/commerce-admin-developer/src/pages/pattern-library/containers/static-content.md

 ---
-group: admin-pattern-library
-title: Static Content Container
+title: Static Content Container | Commerce Admin Development
-functional_areas:
-  - Content
+description:
 ---

+# Static content container

 It is often necessary to display static information to the users.
 These [static content](https://glossary.magento.com/static-content) are considered Content Container and should follow the guideline in this article.
 For solutions not described in this article or for further information, please contact the Commerce UX Design Team.